Bambuu/intermediate-react/part3/src/assignments/assignment-2.md

 We'd prefer not to change the name, so let's not do that.
 Instead:
 - Change the `HeroList` name to `BaseHeroList`
 - Remove the export statement in front of `BaseHeroList`
-- At the bottom of the file, export the enhanced component.
-Use the line below:
+- At the bottom of the file, export the enhanced component:
 ```js
 export const HeroList = withScroll(BaseHeroList)
 ```